inivekin/abosa/abosa.typ

 Weak particles, they arc widely, nae motivated nor as smart, if we're tae go where most likely,
-I'd nae imagine us apart.
+I'd nae imagine life apart.
 I've naewhere else, this is me done,
 I live an die at your behest,
 though I'd nae guessed at end o run